MSKarma1/MSK-DataDel-Tool/README.md

 # MSK Data Deletion (DataDel)

-**DataDel** is a cybersecurity and privacy tool designed to streamline the exercise of the "Right to be Forgotten" (GDPR Article 17).
+**DataDel** is a cybersecurity and privacy tool designed to streamline the exercise of the "Right to be Forgotten" (RGPD - Article 17).
 It provides a Command Line Interface (CLI) to identify deletion endpoints and automate the login/deletion process using Selenium.

 > **Disclaimer:** This tool is for educational and privacy compliance purposes.
 Use responsibly.